Posted on Leave a comment

 • Refined flavor

-• Best used at about 1/4 teaspoon
+• Best used lightly

-• Great for cozy weekend lattes
+• Great for relaxed, daily routines

 Shop Naoki Matcha